 Communication and Multimedia Design (CMD) in Amsterdam offers you the chance to improve your skills as a designer, whilst enjoying one of the most vibrant cities in the world!
-Become a better designer by opting for one of our three international one-semester modules.
+Become a better designer by opting for one of our five international one-semester minors.

-User Experience Design, Design Thinking and Doing and Makers Lab are three international modules we offer in our second (spring) semester.
+Immersive Environments, Speculative Design, User Experience Design, Design Thinking and Doing and Makers Lab are the international minors we offer in our second (spring) semester.
 These programs are open to both CMD students, students from our international partners and so called ‘free movers’.
 The programs start in February and finish in July.
 You can find more information on these programs on this page.
 CMD is part of the Amsterdam University of Applied Sciences.
 We also have more information (practical matters, tuition fees) on the general CMD university page.